Matter ejections behind the highs and lows of the transitional millisecond pulsar PSR J1023+0038: Discussion

 Unlike all the cases mentioned above, the ALMA observations of \src\ were performed at an epoch when the system did not display any changes in its spectral state and was lingering in a sub-luminous X-ray state ($\approx$10$^{33}$\,\lum).
 It is worth noting that both the average and the mode-resolved X-ray spectra of \src\ have always been hard and have not shown any substantial changes over the past ten years or so during the sub-luminous X-ray state.

 We can compare the millimetre and X-ray luminosities of \src\ with those measured for black-hole and NS systems using quasi-simultaneous millimetre and X-ray observations.
 These luminosities are reported in Table\,\ref{tab:mmxray} and plotted in Fig.\,\ref{fig:mmxray}.
-Despite the relatively small number of existing millimetre/sub-millimetre data for X-ray binaries, Fig.\,\ref{fig:mmxray} shows that millimetre continuum emission has been detected in systems that attain a wide range of X-ray luminosities ($\sim$10$^{33}$--10$^{39}$\,\lum) and that \src\ currently holds the record as the faintest X-ray binary firmly detected in the millimetre band.
+Despite the relatively low amount of existing millimetre/sub-millimetre data for XRBs, Fig.\,\ref{fig:mmxray} shows that millimetre continuum emission has been detected in systems that attain a wide range of X-ray luminosities ($\sim$10$^{33}$--10$^{39}$\,\lum) and that \src\ currently holds the record as the faintest XRB firmly detected in the millimetre band.